Handling resident requests. ✔️Arranging viewings. ✔️Sprucing up properties. ✔️Analyzing portfolio revenue performance. ✔️

 And here’s the grand finale.
 Offering Flex’s purpose-built features as an amenity means less admin and risk, plus more time for growth-boosting activities.
 The result?
 More on-time payments, revenue, profits, operational efficiency, and satisfied residents.
 Here are just a few of Flex’s standout features:

-- Your company will get rent on the 1st of each month, guaranteed
+• Your company will get full rent at the beginning of each month.

 The secret to brag-worthy wins in property management for rentals